sccn/sccn.github.io/others/EEGLAB_Bugs.md

 If you encounter a bug:
--  please first read carefully the Matlab commandline and any error window text, to determine whether you may be able to avoid the problem directly
+-  Please first read carefully the Matlab command-line and any error window text, to determine whether you may be able to avoid the problem directly
--  next, test whether the error occurs using current release of EEGLAB.
+-  Next, test whether the error occurs using current release of EEGLAB.
 If so, check the [Github EEGLAB Issues](https://github.com/sccn/eeglab/issues) to see if your issue has already been reported: